-Last summer Emily’s Emily traveled to China (Chengdu city, Sichuan province) during the summer of 2019 for 9 days to learn different styles of Chinese folk dance.
+Last summer Emily’s family traveled to China (Chengdu city, Sichuan province) for 9 days to learn different styles of Chinese folk dance.
 During her trip, she practiced for 7 hours a day and learned 3 dances that she performed with her group at the end of the trip.
-“The way the dance is taught in China is very different that back at home,” Emily said.
+“The way the dance is taught in China is very different than back at home,” Emily said.

 Emily performs a few times per year.
 Some are at the Chinese New Year parade, the street festivals in Chinatown where hundreds of people come and go to watch her and her peers perform a Chinese folk dance.
 Emily enjoys completing her dances as she feels accomplished and supported with the bond she created with her fellow peers.